Image

 Blogs and Websites

-Finally, we have the vast and endless realm of blogs and websites.
-These can offer nuggets of wisdom, practical tips, and a wealth of information, often free of charge.
+Finally, we have many well-structured blogs and websites.
+These can offer practical tips and a wealth of information, often free of charge.

 Guidelines for Acing System Design Interviews